Pakistan hit by nationwide power blackout

 "The fault tripped the transmission system of the country... leading to the shutdown of power plants," Khan said.

-The blackout hit all of Pakistan's major cities, including the capital Islamabad, economic hub Karachi and the second-largest city Lahore.
+The blackout plunged all of Pakistan's major cities into darkness, including the capital Islamabad, economic hub Karachi and the second-largest city Lahore.

+Khan said "the breakdown took place when frequency tripped from 50 to zero in the electricity distribution system.
+However, electricity is gradually being restored across the country".

+Motorists drive through a residential area during a power blackout in Pakistan's port city of Karachi early on January 10, 2021

+There were no immediate reports of disruption at hospitals, which can often rely on back-up generators.

-The Ministry of Energy said that power had been restored in some parts of the country, and that teams were still working on restoring supply completely in the early hours of Sunday.
+A water and power ministry spokesman said power had been restored to some parts of the country but many areas in Lahore and Karachi were still waiting.

+He added that an investigation has been launched to probe the cause of the blackout.

-Netblocks, which monitors internet outages said internet connectivity in the country "collapsed" as a result of the outage.
+Netblocks, which monitors internet outages, said internet connectivity in the country "collapsed" as a result of the blackout.

 Connectivity was at "62 percent of ordinary levels," it said in a tweet.